-Please note: Inspections cancelled within 3 business days are subject to a \$75 penalty plus related expenses incurred.
-CCOF clients are responsible for all time and costs incurred by the inspector after initial contact regarding scheduling.
+\Please note: If an inspection is cancelled by the operation within 5 or less business days before the confirmed scheduled date, or the client fails to appear for a scheduled inspection, CCOF CS charges for all time and expenses (Including travel related expenses) incurred by the inspector after initial contact regarding scheduling, plus a \$100 penalty.
+Additionally, at the second request to schedule an inspection, the client has 5 business days to respond or else CCOF CS may bill a \$50 penalty.
 Annual inspections are efficiently planned to minimize travel costs.
 Cancellation may result in a costlier inspection for your operation at a later time and impact expenses shared by your organic neighbors initially scheduled with you.

-02/28/24 Page 1 of 2
+01/29/25 Page 1 of 2